This is part of a series: Testing Evolution

 Why?
-In 1-line programs, a mutation that changes 1 letter may change 1% or more of the entire genome.
-In a 1 000 000 000-line program, a mutation that changes 1 letter changes a far smaller proportion of the code.
+In one-line programs, a mutation that changes one letter may change 1% or more of the entire genome.
+In a 1 000 000 000-line program, a mutation that changes one letter changes a far smaller proportion of the code.
 Such small changes can still have huge effects, but they also can have no noticeable effect.

 Evolutionary biologists have known about this devolution for several decades.
 They run into it in living things.
 When they find it in creatures that reproduce asexually, they call it Muller’s Ratchet, after the guy who discovered it.
 Here’s an example of devolution in a virus, and here’s an example of devolution in a microbe.
 I got both from a quick search of google scholar for “muller’s ratchet”.
 I’m not sure if evolutionary biologists have a name for devolution in creatures that reproduce sexually.

 For anyone who decides to read up on Muller’s Ratchet, pay attention to whether the papers you’re reading are talking about simulations or experiments on actual living things.
 In living things, it appears to happen consistently.
 In evolutionary biologists’ simulations, it sometimes does, and sometimes doesn’t, depending on the exact way that the simulation was written.